 1. Chasing the Lowest Rate Only – Consider the Full Picture

-Many first home buyers focus primarily on securing the lowest interest rate without considering other factors that affect the overall cost of the loan.
-While a lower rate may seem appealing, it’s important to consider the total loan package, including fees, features, and the quality of customer service provided by the lender.
+Many first home buyers focus primarily on securing the lowest interest rate.
+However, they ignore other critical factors that affect the overall loan cost.
+While a lower rate seems appealing, you must evaluate the entire package.

 2. Ignoring Extra Repayment Options – A Missed Opportunity to Save Big